All Episodes

 And everybody in the New York Times article is on the record.

-Bob Casey, Mary Landrew, Peter DeFazio, Joe Manchin, Kay Hagen, Heath Schuler.
+Bob Casey, Mary Landrew, Peter DeFazio, Joe Manchin, Kay Hagan, Heath Schuler.

 Now, some of those are quote-unquote conservative Democrats.

-Now they have a new push out there saying that the stimulus bill worked.
+Now, they have a new push out there saying that the stimulus bill worked because the polling data says that most people think that the porcupine bill failed.

-Polling says pork has failed, so the Democrats trying to push that it worked.
+Polling says porcupus failed, so the Democrats try to push that it worked.

 The New York Times says Democrats are smarting from it.